Labels

 Parameters:

-• selection – definition of the selection criteria.
+• selection – pointer to labels defining the selection criteria.
 Multiple entries are interpreted as a logical or operation.

 • selected – on input, a pointer to an array with space for *selected_count entries.
 On output, the first *selected_count values will contain the index in labels of selected entries.